angulardart/site-angulardart/src/_codelabs/angular_components/2-starteasy.md

 <img style="border:1px solid black" src="images/material-progress-before.png" alt="screenshot showing the HTML progress bar">

 That change is barely noticeable.
-Let’s make a bigger difference by adding images to the buttons, using the \<material-icon> component.
+You can make a bigger difference by adding images to the buttons, using the `<material-icon>` component.

 ## <i class="far fa-money-bill-alt fa-sm"> </i> Use material-icon in buttons

-Using \<material-icon>
+Using `<material-icon>`
 ([MaterialIconComponent]({{site.acx_api}}/angular_components/MaterialIconComponent-class.html))
-is similar to using \<material-progress>, except that you also need
+is similar to using `<material-progress>`, except that you also need
 [material icon fonts](http://google.github.io/material-design-icons/).
 You can find icons and instructions for including them at [design.google.com/icons](https://design.google.com/icons).
-Let’s use the following icons in the main simulator UI:
+Use the following icons in the main simulator UI:

 |---------------------+-----------------------------+-----------------|